ome/omero-documentation/developers/Omero/Server/CollectionCounts.rst

 Pojo Options
 ------------

-The
-:source:`PojoOptions <components/model/src/ome/util/builders/PojoOptions.java>`
-configuration of what elements are counted has been removed from the API.
+The PojoOptions configuration of what elements are counted has been removed from the API.
 Instead, the returned map contains all values for all users, and can be summed to acquire the total count.

 Restrictions
 ------------